 - In rare cases the filmmaker may have to provide a 35mm, HD Cam or Beta SP version to be screened if the film cannot be programmed into a slot where the original format can be projected.
 This would typically be an issue for works finished in 16mm, Super 16, 70mm, HiDef and some other digital formats.

 - Submitted screeners, screenplays and press materials will not be returned.

 - The Harlem International Film Festival is not responsible for lost or damaged materials.

 - If your film is selected for screening you may not revoke your application and we reserve the right to show the film once selected and programmed by the Festival Committee.

 TERMS AND CONDITIONS

-Upon selection applicant is required to provide Hi with color film stills and posters, color photo of director and producer and director and producer bios, cast and crew information and any other available press materials.
+Upon selection applicant is required to provide Hi with available color film stills and posters, color photo of director any producer/director/ producer bios, cast and crew information and any other available press materials.

 Once accepted applicant gives Hi the right to use images from the film and crew for all advertising and promotion purposes.

 Submission of film indicates applicant's full intention to exhibit film at the Harlem International Film Festival.
 Once accepted, filmmaker waives the right to withdraw film from the Harlem International Film Festival.